AlexanderAdedeji/stream-saver-be/README.md

-# StreamSaver Backend
+# StreamSaver Backend API

 ## Overview

-This document provides a comprehensive guide to the StreamSaver backend application.
-This backend API provides functionalities for retrieving metadata and downloading media from various social media platforms, including YouTube, Instagram, and Facebook.
+This document provides comprehensive information for developers interacting with the StreamSaver backend API.
+This API allows for metadata retrieval and download functionality for YouTube, Instagram, and Facebook posts.
+It leverages FastAPI, SQLAlchemy, and MongoDB for a robust and efficient architecture.

-[//]: # (This is a comment, it won't be rendered in the README)

-[TOC]

 ## Table of Contents